ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 These are settings that define the filtering of user-entered text before it is displayed.
 This can be used to control formatting or malicious input.

 ## Menus
-`add a generic image showing where each menu goes`

 *Menus* refer to the navigation elements on a page, and to *Drupal's* internal system for handling requests.
 When a request is sent to *Drupal*, the menu system uses the provided URL to determine what functions to call.

 There are four standard menus in *Drupal 7*: